Claude Code Plugins

 Use Pipeline Patterns When:

-• Blackboard: Iterative problem-solving (optimization, debugging, planning)
+• Blackboard: Iterative problem-solving (optimization, debugging)

 • Router: Intelligent task delegation to specialists